talzoomanzoo/uid-reasoning/README.md

 - Global UID plots for `uid_variance_entropy`
 - Local UID plots for `spikes_and_falls_3sigma`
+- Conjunction plots and JSON summaries for `S_AND`
 - Combined global/local UID plots
 - JSON summaries for UID accuracy and spike/fall accuracy
 - Filtered overall metrics copied from each run's metrics file